alizarif/https-alizarif.github.io-/README.md

 ## Work in Progress

-- Experimental Evidence on Language Large Models Decisions about Inflation Expectation
+- Experimental Evidence on Language Large Models
 - Risk Behavior of AI Agents